evadecker/eva.town/www/content/1-work/3-dropbox/project.md

 (snippet: dropbox/principles)

 We determined that a journey should communicate what it does at a glance by having the most pertinent details viewable at the highest level.
 Anyone viewing a journey for the first time should be able to read it like a choose-your-own-adventure guide.
 It should encourage experimentation, providing actionable analytics and building space to tinker without fear.
-And it should unify the fragmented, integrating all the tools they need should into one coherent, usable whole.
+And it should unify the fragmented, integrating needed tools into a coherent, usable whole.

 We also wanted to lower the messaging error rate, reduce coordination tax, and enable sending smarter campaigns.